-In addition to his administrative oversight, Reed has led the athletics department's ambitious $125 million fundraising campaign as a part of the University's overall "For Generations to Come" Campaign, which has raised $95 million already.
-The largest fundraising effort in GU Athletics history includes $65M in infrastructure improvements, with the majority of those dollars earmarked for the John R. Thompson Jr. Intercollegiate Athletics Center (IAC), a 144,000 square-foot-practice and training facility that will greatly enhance the support facilities available to Georgetown's student-athletes.
+In addition to his administrative oversight, Reed has led the athletics department's ambitious $125 million fundraising campaign as a part of the University's overall "For Generations to Come" Campaign, which has raised $25 million already.
+The largest fundraising effort in GU Athletics history includes $65M in infrastructure improvements, with the majority of those dollars earmarked for the John R. Thompson Jr. Intercollegiate Athletics Center (IAC), a 130,000 square foot practice and training facility that will greatly enhance the support facilities available to Georgetown's student-athletes.

-The campaign has also raised $15 million for endowed scholarships, $40 million for infrastructure and $36 million for current use funds.
-The department set records for ticket sales during the 2012-13 season, raising $4.2 million, Hoyas Unlimited experienced its seventh-straight year of increased support and in 2013-14 and Georgetown's licensing reached its highest mark since 1999.
-Improvements have also been made with almost $2 million in improvements to upgrade Shaw Field, a $1 million gift to improve baseball and $300,000 for work done in the varsity weight room.
+The campaign has also raised $91 million, $15 million for endowed scholarships, $40 million for infrastructure and $36 million for current use funds.
+The department set records for ticket sales during the 2012-13 season, raising $4.2 million, Hoyas Unlimited experienced its seventh-straight year of increased support and in 2013-14, Georgetown's licensing reached its highest mark since 1999.
+Improvements have also been made with a $750,000 gift to upgrade Shaw Field, a $1 million gift to improve baseball and $300,000 for work done in the varsity weight room.

 On the field of play, Georgetown teams continued to be among the best in the BIG EAST Conference and nationally.
 The Hoyas have finished 66th or higher every year in the Learfield Sports Directors' Cup Standings in each of the last five years.